StarRocks/starrocks/docs/table_design/Table_types.md

 - When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.

-- The Unique Key model does not support materialized views.
+- The Unique Key table does not support materialized views.

 ### What to do next

 After a table is created, you can use various data ingestion methods to load data into StarRocks.
 For information about the data ingestion methods that are supported by StarRocks, see [Data import](../loading/Loading_intro.md).

-> - When you load data into a table that uses the Unique Key model, you can only update all columns of the table.
+> - When you load data into a table that uses the Unique Key table, you can only update all columns of the table.
 For example, when you update the preceding `orders` table, you must update all its columns, which are `create_time`, `order_id`, `order_state`, and `total_price`.
-> - When you query data from a table that uses the Unique Key model, StarRocks needs to aggregate records of multiple data versions.
+> - When you query data from a table that uses the Unique Key table, StarRocks needs to aggregate records of multiple data versions.
 In this situation, a large number of data versions decreases query performance.
 Therefore, we recommend that you specify a proper frequency at which data is loaded into the table to meet meet your requirements for real-time data analytics while preventing a large number of data versions.
 If you require minute-level data, you can specify a loading frequency of 1 minute instead of a loading frequency of 1 second.

-## Primary Key model
+## Primary Key table

-StarRocks has started to support the Primary Key model since v1.19.
-When you create a table that uses the Primary Key model, you can define primary key columns and metric columns.
+When a table is created, you can define the primary key and sort key separately.
+When data is loaded into a Primary Key table, StarRocks sorts the data according to the sort key before it stores the data.
 Queries return the most recent record among a group of records that have the same primary key.
-Unlike the Unique Key model, the Primary Key model does not require aggregate operations during queries and supports the pushdown of predicates and indexes.
-As such, the Primary Key model can deliver high query performance despite real-time and frequent data updates.
+Unlike the Unique Key table, the Primary Key table does not require aggregate operations during queries and supports the pushdown of predicates and indexes.
+As such, the Primary Key table can deliver high query performance despite real-time and frequent data updates.

+> NOTE
+>
+> In versions earlier than v3.0, the Primary Key table does not support decoupling the primary key and sort key.

 ### Scenarios

-- The Primary Key model is suitable for the following scenarios in which data needs to be frequently updated in real time:
+- The Primary Key table is suitable for the following scenarios in which data needs to be frequently updated in real time:
   - **Stream data in real time from transaction processing systems into StarRocks.** In normal cases, transaction processing systems involve a large number of update and delete operations in addition to insert operations.
-If you need to synchronize data from a transaction processing system to StarRocks, we recommend that you create a table that uses the Primary Key model.
+If you need to synchronize data from a transaction processing system to StarRocks, we recommend that you create a table that uses the Primary Key table.
 Then, you can use tools, such as CDC Connectors for Apache Flink®, to synchronize the binary logs of the transaction processing system to StarRocks.
 StarRocks uses the binary logs to add, delete, and update the data in the table in real time.
-This simplifies data synchronization and delivers 3 to 10 times higher query performance than when a Merge on Read (MoR) table of the Unique Key model is used.
+This simplifies data synchronization and delivers 3 to 10 times higher query performance than when a Merge on Read (MoR) table of the Unique Key table is used.
 For example, you can use flink-connector-starrocks to load data.
 For more information, see [Load data by using flink-connector-starrocks](../loading/Flink-connector-starrocks.md).

   - **Join multiple streams by performing update operations on individual columns**.
 In business scenarios such as user profiling, flat tables are preferably used to improve multi-dimensional analysis performance and simplify the analytics model that is used by data analysts.
 Upstream data in these scenarios may come from various apps, such as shopping apps, delivery apps, and banking apps, or from systems, such as machine learning systems that perform computations to obtain the distinct tags and properties of users.
-The Primary Key model is well suited in these scenarios, because it supports updates to individual columns.
+The Primary Key table is well suited in these scenarios, because it supports updates to individual columns.
 Each app or system can update only the columns that hold the data within its own service scope while benefiting from real-time data additions, deletions, and updates at high query performance.

-- The Primary Key model is suitable for scenarios in which the memory occupied by the primary key is controllable.
+- The Primary Key table is suitable for scenarios in which the memory occupied by the primary key is controllable.

-  The storage engine of StarRocks creates an index for the primary key of each table that uses the Primary Key model.
+  The storage engine of StarRocks creates an index for the primary key of each table that uses the Primary Key table.
 Additionally, when you load data into a table, StarRocks loads the primary key index into the memory.
-Therefore, the Primary Key model requires a larger memory capacity than the other three data models. **StarRocks limits the total length of the fields that comprise the primary key to 127 bytes after encoding.**
+Therefore, the Primary Key table requires a larger memory capacity than the other three table types. **StarRocks limits the total length of the fields that comprise the primary key to 127 bytes after encoding.**

-  Consider using the Primary Key model if a table has the following characteristics:
+  Consider using the Primary Key table if a table has the following characteristics:

   - The table contains both fast-changing data and slow-changing data.
 Fast-changing data is frequently updated over the most recent days, whereas slow-changing data is rarely updated.
 Suppose that you need to synchronize a MySQL order table to StarRocks in real time for analytics and queries.
 In this example, the data of the table is partitioned by day, and most updates are performed on orders that are created within the most recent days.
 Historical orders are no longer updated after they are completed.
 When you run a data load job, the primary key index is not loaded into the memory and only the index entries of the recently updated orders are loaded into the memory.